Camp Chapman attack: Political reactions and commentary

+The CIA Memorial Wall as of 2023.
+Seven stars represent the CIA members who died in the attack.

 U.S. President Barack Obama praised the CIA officers who died in the bombing, and Afghan President Hamid Karzai condemned the attack.
 All seven of the operatives killed in the attack were memorialized with a star on the agency's Memorial Wall at its headquarters.

 United States

 President Barack Obama wrote in a letter to CIA employees: "In recent years, the CIA has been tested as never before.
 Since our country was attacked on September 11, 2001, you have served on the frontlines in directly confronting the dangers of the 21st century.
 Because of your service, plots have been disrupted, American lives have been saved, and our Allies and partners have been more secure.
 Your triumphs and even your names may be unknown to your fellow Americans, but your service is deeply appreciated."

 The leaders of the House and Senate intelligence committees issued statements of condolence.

 Flags at CIA headquarters in Langley, Virginia, flew at half-staff.
 In a message to CIA employees, CIA Director Leon Panetta said: "Those who fell yesterday were far from home and close to the enemy, doing the hard work that must be done to protect our country from terrorism.
 We owe them our deepest gratitude."
 In an article published by the Washington Post, Panetta strongly defended the CIA officers against criticism, and disputed that relaxed security measures or blind trust in the informant enabled the attacker to succeed.